 To help CISOs and security teams manage and mitigate supply chain risk, we explore common attacks vectors and CISA’s strategic security practices for better supply chain cybersecurity.

 Overview of the software supply chain

-To visualize the software supply chain, consider this model for the DevOps CI/CD pipeline.
-This software development lifecycle emphasizes security through constant feedback and connectedness among all elements of the software lifecycle without slowing down build times for developers.
+To visualise the software supply chain, consider this model for the DevOps CI/CD pipeline.
+This software development lifecycle emphasises security through constant feedback and connectedness amongst all elements of the software lifecycle without slowing down build times for developers.
 In this graphic, you can see the connection between the DevOps lifecycle and the various external components that move it forward:

 Software supply chain attacks

 It is here wherein the problem lies: any of these components and development tools can be exploited by cybercriminals, enabling them to access a wide range of systems and sensitive data.

 The software supply chain includes: